IML-DKFZ/realistic-al/README.md

 ## Installation

-**Realistic-AL requires Python version 3.8 or later.** It is recommended to install FD-Shifts in its own environment (venv, conda environment, ...).
+**Realistic-AL requires Python version 3.8 or later.** It is recommended to install Realistic-AL in its own environment (venv, conda environment, ...).

 1. **Install an appropriate version of [PyTorch](https://pytorch.org/).** Check that CUDA is available and that the CUDA toolkit version is compatible with